nori-dot-eco/contracts/docs/Market.md

 function setNoriFeePercentage(uint256 noriFeePercentage_) external
 ```

-Sets the fee percentage (as an integer) which is the percentage of
+Sets the fee percentage (as an integer) which is the percentage of each purchase that will be paid to Nori
-each purchase that will be paid to Nori as the marketplace operator.
+as the marketplace operator.

-Emits a `NoriFeePercentageUpdated` event.
+<i>Emits a `NoriFeePercentageUpdated` event.

-<i>##### Requirements:
+##### Requirements:

 - Can only be used when the caller has the `MARKET_ADMIN_ROLE` role.
 - Can only be used when this contract is not paused.</i>